dasnoopy/moslight-themes/README.md

 Simple GTK2/GTK3 and Gnome shell themes

-**MosArc is the current theme and it works for Gnome 3.28.x (should work also withGnome 3.24.x and 3.26.x)**
+**MosArc is the current theme and it works for Gnome 3.28.x (should work also with Gnome 3.24.x and 3.26.x)**

 **MosArc** is a GTK2/3 and gnome shell theme based on ARC theme (https://github.com/horst3180/Arc-theme).
 GTK2 v2.24.x and GTK3 v3.22.x libs are required.
 Noticeable changes are: